Measurement of the effective weak mixing angle at the CEPC: Forward-backward charge asymmetry

-where $N_F$ and $N_B$ are the numbers of the forward and backward events, judged by the scattering angle $\theta_{ij}$ formed by the directions of the initial state and final state fermions.
+where $N_F$ and $N_B$ are the numbers of the forward and backward events, judged by the scattering angle $\theta_{ij}$ formed by the directions of the initial state negative charged electron beam and the final state fermion.
 Events with $\cos\theta_{ij}>0$ are classified as forward ($F$) and those with $\cos\theta_{ij}<0$ as backward ($B$).
 At the CEPC, the initial state fermions are electrons and positrons, while the final state fermions can be leptons and quarks.
 The asymmetry arises from the interference between vector and axial vector coupling terms, and precisely governed by $\effstw$.
-The value of $A_{FB}$ changes with the invariant mass of the $Z$ boson ($M$).
-Figure~\ref{fig:AFBvsM} shows the $A_{FB}$ spectrum as a function of $M$ for different productions.
+The value of $A_{FB}$ changes with the center-of-mass energy $\sqrt{s}$.
+Figure~\ref{fig:AFBvsM} shows the $A_{FB}$ spectrum as a function of $\sqrt{s}$ for different productions.
 The predictions are calculated using the effective born approximation package {\sc zfitter} corresponding to next-to-next-to-leading order (NNLO) radiative corrections~\cite{ZFITTER}. $A_{FB}$ is very sensitive to $\effstw$ around the $Z$ mass pole.
-In the low mass region, the asymmetry is approaching zero as $M$ goes lower due to the rising contribution of the photon exchange.
+In the low mass region, the asymmetry is approaching zero as $\sqrt{s}$ goes lower due to the rising contribution of the photon exchange.
 In the high mass region, the asymmetry has roughly a constant value dominated by the interference between the $\gamma$ and $Z$ boson exchanges.
 Therefore, the sensitivity of off-pole $A_{FB}$ to $\effstw$ is significantly reduced.
 The sensitivity, defined as

-is given as a function of $M$ in Figure~\ref{fig:sensitivity} for $b$ quark and lepton productions as an example.
+is given as a function of $\sqrt{s}$ in Figure~\ref{fig:sensitivity} for $b$ quark and lepton productions as an example.
 Predictions are calculated using {\sc zfitter} as well.
 In the following sections, we estimate the uncertainty on $\effstw$ based on the sensitivity $S$ of $A_{FB}$ to $\effstw$.

 ~\\